bunysae/execa_test_double/README.md

 ```

+The stub behavior is reseted at every invocation of this method.
+The real command is executed, if it isn't stubbed.

 #### async createStubFromFixtures(globs, options)
 Reads the stubs from JSON-Files (JSON-Array or JSON-Object).
 [Globby](https://github.com/sindresorhus/globby) is used for path
 filtering.
 The parameter `globs` and `options` are
 directly passed to globby.

+The stub behavior is reseted at every invocation of this method.
+The real command is executed, if it isn't stubbed.